 Each time a definition is used, its expression is evaluated anew, unlike

-identifiers introduced using let
+identifiers introduced using let.

 Roll expressions are evaluated in the current mode.
 There are three different modes,

-, each of which can be
+eval, dist, and sample, each of which can be

 entered by using them as commands:

-mode - evaluates the expression and returns a
+eval mode - evaluates the expression and returns a

 single result.
 This is the initial mode.

-mode - evaluates the expression, but this time
+dist mode - evaluates the expression, but this time

 instead of giving out a single result, returns all possible values of

-mode - evaluates the expression multiple times
+the expression, with their frequency distribution.sample mode - evaluates the expression multiple times

 and returns all of the results.
 Run with a large enough sample size, the